General Policies, Procedures and Requirements

 Master's students must complete the degree requirements within six (6) years of beginning the program of study.
 Doctoral students have four (4) years after passing the qualifying exams to finish all other degree requirements.
 While granting an extension of time is rare, requests for extension of time must be submitted in writing to the graduate program director of the student's department.
 Once reviewed by the department, the request is forwarded to the unit dean, and then to the Vice Provost for Academic Affairs with supporting documentation for review.
 Students must be considered in good standing for the request to be considered.

 Any student with a semester GPA below 3.0 will receive an academic warning from the School of Interdisciplinary and Graduate Studies.
 A notification will be sent to the student as well the student's graduate program.
 Should a student's cumulative GPA fall below 3.0, the student will be placed on probation until the student regains a 3.0 average (which is required to graduate).
-Ordinarily students are not permitted to continue on academic probation for more than one semester, but upon request of the student's graduate program, the unit dean may submit a variance request to the Vice Provost for Academic Affairs to approve continuation of academic probation beyond a single semester.
+Ordinarily students are not permitted to continue on academic probation for more than one semester, but upon request of the student's graduate program, the unit dean may submit a variance request to the Vice Provost for Graduate Affairs to approve continuation of academic probation beyond a single semester.
 Students on academic probation for more than one semester risk dismissal from the graduate program.

 Graduate programs have the prerogative to establish more stringent criteria for which students may be placed on academic probation.

 Plagiarism, cheating and other forms of academic dishonesty are serious violations of academic conduct and may result in permanent dismissal.
 Students are expected to be familiar with the various forms of academic dishonesty as explained in the Code of Student Rights and Responsibilities.
 A plea of ignorance is not a defense against the charge of academic dishonesty.